-There are rights of way/shared access/easements across neighbouring land affecting the property.
+There are rights of way/easements across neighbouring land affecting the property to the rear.
 The conveyancer should check the legal arrangements are adequate.

-Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.
+Where items of maintenance or repair have been identified, the purchaser, should, prior to purchase, satisfy themselves as to the costs and implications of these issues.